-Precision settings allow you to customize the way WalkMe identifies elements on your website.
-Using precision settings you can see how easily WalkMe identifies a given element on your site and modify the way the WalkMe algorithm works.
-Modifying precision settings optimizes the way that WalkMe’s algorithm performs on your site and is usually used to resolve issues or maximize performance.
+Selected Element tab settings allow you to view and customize the way WalkMe identifies elements on your website.
+Using Selected Element settings you can see how easily WalkMe identifies a given element on your site/system and choose the identification method appropriate to your site.
+Modifying Selected Element settings can optimize the way WalkMe’s algorithm performs on your site and is usually used to resolve issues or maximize performance.

 Since every website is unique, it may be necessary to modify the way the WalkMe algorithm works to identify specific Elements.
-It is helpful to change precision settings when WalkMe may be misidentifying or not finding your selected Element.
-Precision settings are also used to optimize performance when selecting Elements, usually by using jQuery selectors.
+It is helpful to change Selected Element settings when WalkMe may be misidentifying or not finding your selected Element.

-- Ignore the ID for an Element on your website when it changes constantly;
+- Ignore the ID of an Element on your website when it changes constantly (dynamic Identifiers).

-- Ignore the position of a button that might move on the screen when the size of your browser window changes.
+- Ignore the position of a button that might move on the screen when the size of your browser window changes (common for responsive websites).

 How It Works

-Whenever WalkMe plays a Smart Walk-Thru Step, shows a Launcher or displays a set of SmartTips, it starts by scanning the page using our proprietary algorithm to try and locate your selected Element.
-The WalkMe algorithm uses a variety of factors, such as the text of your Element, its placement on the page and other attributes in the HTML code such as ID and Class.
+Whenever WalkMe plays a Smart Walk-Thru Step, shows a Launcher or displays a set of SmartTips, it starts by scanning the page to try and locate your selected element.
+The WalkMe algorithm uses a variety of factors, such as the text of your element, its placement on the page and other attributes in the HTML code such as ID and Class.

-Each Element on your site, whether it’s a button, heading, field or link has unique attributes, some more unique than others.
-To help you understand how unique an Element’s attribute is on your site we give it a precision level, also known as an Element Grade.
-This Grade refers to how unique the Element is, and how easily WalkMe will be able to find it again.
+Each element on your site, whether it’s a button, heading, field or link has unique identifying attributes, some more unique than others.
+To help you understand how unique an element’s attribute is on your site we give it an Element Grade Level.
+This Grade refers to how unique the element is, and how efficiently WalkMe will be able to find it again.

-When an Element is difficult to identify, has a low precision score, or when the code and layout of your site change on page load or screen size change, WalkMe may have trouble locating your selected Element.
+In the use case where an element is difficult to identify, has a low element grade, or when the code and layout of your site change on page load or screen size change, WalkMe may have trouble locating your selected Element.
 When this happens, WalkMe may misidentify the element on the page or simply not play your WalkMe item.

-To customize the way that the WalkMe algorithm works on your site, use the precision tool to modify settings.
-Some precision settings are, by necessity, modified globally (for all Elements) by our specialists, so it’s important to check with your CSM if you plan to change precision settings.
+To alter the way that WalkMe identifies elements on your site, use the Selected Element Settings.
+Some Selected Element settings are, by necessity, modified globally (for all Elements) by our specialists, so it’s important to check with your AM if you plan to change Selected Element settings.

-Test an Element’s Grade by visiting the page on which your WalkMe Item should appear and open the precision settings.
-WalkMe analyzes the current page in the browser and gives the Element a Grade.
-If it does not see the Element on this page, you will receive the following message: “The Element is not available on this page.”
+Test an Element’s Grade by visiting the page on which your WalkMe item should appear and open the Selected Element settings.
+WalkMe analyzes the current page in the browser and gives the element a grade.
+If it does not see the element on this page, you will receive the following message: “The Element is not present on this page.”

-View Element Grade in the Flow Tracker when testing a Smart Walk-Thru to the right of the Step.
+View Element Grade in the Flow Tracker when testing a Smart Walk-Thru.
 The Flow Tracker displays a “looking for Element” magnifying glass icon until it locates the Element on the page.
-Once the Element is located, the Element Grade will appear to the left of the step in the Flow Tracker.
+Once the element is located, the Element Grade will appear to the left of the step in the Flow Tracker.

-For Elements used in a Rule, click the Rule in the Flow Tracker.
-If the Element is found on the page then an eyeball with a check mark appears.
-If the Element is not found, then an exclamation point appears.
+For On Screen Elements used in a Rule, click the Rule in the Flow Tracker.
+If the Element is found on the page then an eyeball and a check mark appears.
+If the Element is not found, then an exclamation mark appears.

 Understanding Element Grades